Design (M.F.A. and Certificate)

 DRAM 158a/b, Introduction to Sound Design In this course, students develop an understanding about how sound and music can be used effectively as a tool to enhance meaning in a play.
 Students analyze scripts, develop critical listening skills, and learn the fundamentals of sound delivery systems as well as terms used to describe the perception and presentation of sound and music in a theatrical setting.
 Open to non-Design and non-Drama students with prior permission of the instructor.
 Limited enrollment.
 Two hours a week.
 Jill BC Du Boff

-DRAM 172a, Digital Compositing and Creation for Designers A comprehensive overview of modern, fast-paced compositing and creation techniques for creating 2D and 3D content.
-The creation of digital content and digital art has many far-reaching application across disciplines and across styles of work and thought.
-This course is focused on the fast-paced professional work flow of content creation for entertainment professionals, but the methods are universal in their scope and application.
-The course starts with fundamental industry standards such as Photoshop and AfterEffects; explores alternative emerging prosumer workflows and mobile platform creation; and begins to touch on advanced workflows in modeling/shading/rendering as fundamental components of 3-D platforms such as: Unreal engine, Unity, and Blender.
+DRAM 172b, Content Creation I: 2D and Camera A comprehensive overview of modern compositing and creation techniques for creating 2D and some 3D content.
+The creation of digital content and digital art has many far-reaching applications across disciplines and across styles of work and thought.
+This course is focused on the fast-paced professional workflow of content creation for entertainment professionals, but the methods are universal in their scope and application.
+The course starts with fundamental industry standards such as Photoshop and AfterEffects and explores emerging generative and AI-driven workflows.
+Camera basics for stills and video capture are taught as a foundation to later 3D and advanced applications.
 Best professional practices are taught and adhered to throughout.
 Open to non-Design and non-Drama students with prior permission of the instructor.
 Joey Moro

 DRAM 185a/b, Digital Costume Illustration This course provides instruction in introductory and intermediary digital illustration techniques, focused on costume design application.
 Emphasis is placed on creating cohesive digital artwork through direct painting and drawing in Photoshop, as well as using existing photo resources to assist in the design and illustration process.
 Students begin with the basics of creating and manipulating line work, layer management and blending, and color application.
 Intermediary skills include understanding Smart Objects and their use, shading techniques, creating and manipulating patterns and layer fills, use of special tools and brushes, blending modes, nondestructive editing procedures, and the manipulation of existing photos into the cohesive whole.
 Prerequisites: a drawing tablet and access to and basic familiarity with Photoshop.
 Emily Tappan